cardano-foundation/CIPs/CPS-0010/README.md

 Full-data wallets enable "single source of truth" architecture: no need to work around data inconsistency between two query layers.

 They are more expensive to operate due to higher query layer requirements, but the risks could be lowered by letting query layer providers and wallet developers be separate entities.
-That would also allow the end users to choose query layer providers they trust more rather than being forced to trust wallet's infrastructure as well as code, and, optionally, use their own query layer deployments, thus alleviating the need to trust any external wallet backend while enjoying the usual interface.
+That would also allow the end users to choose query layer providers they trust more, rather than being forced to trust wallet's infrastructure as well as code, and, optionally, use their own query layer deployments, thus alleviating the need to trust any external wallet backend while enjoying the usual interface.

 ### Strive for interoperable and extensible APIs
 Design APIs which are interoperable between connection standards and wallet types.